arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ### Pull Requests

-Use a web based git hosting alternative like [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/) that supports pull requests for branches.
+Use a web based Git hosting alternative like [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/) that supports pull requests for branches.
 This let you tell other team members about code changes before they are merged into the master branch.

 Use this for discussion and to spread knowledge about different parts of the code base by [code reviews](http://en.wikipedia.org/wiki/Code_review).
 Code reviews can be both high level or very thorough.
 The important thing is that someone else other than the author takes a look at the changes and says “thumbs up” before the code is merged into the master.